 Planning

-For any periodic review and revalidation as well as for a new programme or award (once ADC approval is given) a Planning meeting is held to agree the details of the programme including approvals, structure, start dates, student numbers, modes of study, DMD requirements, partner arrangements and to discuss the development process and plan for the event.
+For any revalidation as well as for a new programme or award (once ADC approval is given) a Planning meeting is held to agree the details of the programme including approvals, structure, start dates, student numbers, modes of study, DMD requirements, partner arrangements and to discuss the development process and plan for the event.

 For a validation the purpose of the meeting is to determine the steps to be taken to complete the development process.